Meal-Prep Ideas for Beginners: The Ultimate Guide

 |Pizza||3 to 4 days||1 to 2 months|

-Here are few other meal prep hacks to help you along the way:
+Here are a few other meal-prep hacks to help you along the way.

 - Date your containers.
-Stick a piece of tape on your meal prep containers and write the date that the meal was assembled.
+Stick a dry-erase food label on your meal-prep containers and write the date that the meal was assembled.
 This is an especially good idea if you plan to store food in the freezer to eat at a much later date.

 - Use social media.
 If you try searching for the hashtags #mealprep and #foodprep on Instagram, you’ll quickly find an abundance of inspiration.
 Search for those same terms on Pinterest for even more ideas.